 NOTE: The specific gravity is temperature dependent.
 With increasing temperature the specific gravity decreases.
 Therefore, the measured water temperature should be 25 °C / 77 °F to obtain a correct result.For an exact, reliable measure of the specific gravity, we recommend to use the Tropic Marin® High Precision Hydrometer.

-- Fill the measuring cylinder with maximum 400 ml saltwater (water temperature = 25 ° C / 77 °F).
+- Fill the measuring cylinder (Cylinder is sold separately) with maximum 400 ml saltwater (water temperature = 25 ° C / 77 °F).

 - The hydrometer should be dry and clean.